outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - for nn:

+    - error types:

+      - example: 'training an ai model by remote controlling a drone to pick coconuts' will have some errors with outputs like 'changing direction to account for wind blowing target in other direction', when the inputs were a monkey pushing the leaf to the side which made the drone's model think that a gust of wind moved it and it should turn to maintain its trajectory

+      - how would you design an ai algorithm to:

+        - account for these error types
+          - identify error types in data like 'assign weight to leaf motion to create a direction change' and convert them to the right combination of factors like 'check for other sources of motion first'

+        - predict these error types
+          - look for attribute alignments (direction changes produced by both monkey pushing leaf & wind but appearing to be similar enough to be difficult to differentiate given that the monkey may not be visible) and other system filters

     - what would the value be of keeping some parameters randomized, some constant, some locally determined or ambiguous until training/run time (parameter or weight superposition)?

       - determining threshold values & aggregation/grouping methods when particular value sets or weight paths are determined to be causative or require disambiguation: